 What will I learn?

-Nursing students will study psychology, child development, sociology, anatomy and physiology.
-The nursing courses include theory and clinical practice.
-In addition to learning social and physical sciences, university programs generally offer additional studies in leadership, health teaching, research and other disciplines.
-You will be supervised and supported in the clinical setting to ensure the safety of clients, as well as your own safety.
+Nursing students will study health promotion, psychology, ethics, human development, sociology, pharmacology, anatomy, pathology, microbiology, immunology and physiology.
+Nursing courses include theory and clinical practice.
+You will be supervised and supported in the clinical setting to ensure the safety of clients as well as yourself.
+In addition to learning social and physical sciences, university programs generally offer additional studies in leadership, health teaching, informatics, data analysis, global health, research and other disciplines.

 What are the entrance requirements?

 Entrance requirements differ from one school to another.
 Generally, the admission requirements are high school graduation with senior level English or French, mathematics, chemistry, physics and biology.
-You can contact your provincial/territorial nurse’s association or individual schools for their specific requirements and information on funding.
+Contact your provincial/territorial nurse’s association or individual schools for specific requirements.

 Is there funding?

-Contact your relevant school of nursing for possible contacts regarding funding, student loans, or scholarships.
+Contact the relevant school of nursing for funding, student loan or scholarship opportunities.
 For more information, consult the Canadian Nurses Foundation.